Student Work Study Guide

 Frequently Asked Questions

-How do I find a job?
+How do I find a Federal Work-Study job?

 How many hours should I expect to work?

-How will my hours be scheduled?
+How are work-study hours scheduled?

 How do I change jobs?